SpotIM/spotim-integration-docs/social-kit/README.md

 - `article-short-link`

 ## Standard Implementation
-The Social Kit standard implementation adds two widgets to each page: the Conversation widget and the Popular in the Community widget.
-The Conversation widget lets your users view and create comments, while the Popular in the Community widget showcases popular user-generated content.
+The Social Kit standard implementation adds two widgets to each page: Real-Time Conversation Widget and the Popular-in-the-Community Widget.
+The Conversation Widget lets your users view and create comments, while the Popular-in-the-Community Widget showcases popular user-generated content.

 ![Image of a standard implementation](social-kit.png)